Diary of wilderness and biodiversity

 2017

-Four breeding pairs of golden eagles detected in the national park
+Four breeding pairs of golden eagles have been recorded in the national park.

 2018